-I’d like to introduce to you one of my favourite books in the world, New Aging: Live smarter now to live better forever by Matthias Hollwich with Bruce Mau Design.
-Found it at the Big Bad Wolf Booksale some years back for RM12.
-One of the best purchases I ever made.
+I’d like to introduce to you one of my favourite books ever, New Aging: Live Smarter Now to Live Better Forever by Matthias Hollwich with Bruce Mau Design.
+Found it at the Big Bad Wolf book sale some years back for RM12 and one of the best purchases I ever made.

-New Aging is a guidebook to optimising how we live, how to design our lifestyle so that we encourage lifelong happiness, productivity and self-development.
+New Aging: Live Smarter Now to Live Better Forever is a guidebook to optimising how we live; how to design our lifestyle so that we encourage lifelong happiness, productivity and self-development.
 I used to fear the ageing process (as we all), but this book helped me reframe that thinking, and even develop a positive attitude towards it.

 #1 – No matter where you live, make it easy to meet friends and family

 Life is all about human connections, isn’t it?
 Beyond everything else, this is priority number 1.
 When you’re looking for a place, you want to make sure your dream house is near and accessible to friends and family.

 This is especially important for men, who are more likely to suffer from loneliness as they age.

 Some suggestions from the book:

 - Move closer to family members and friends